 Emergency Investment Fund

-A new investment fund aimed at social enterprises, charities and community businesses who have struggled to obtain sufficient capital due to COVID-19 has been launched.
+A new investment fund aimed at social enterprises, charities and community businesses who have struggled to obtain sufficient capital due to COVID-19 is now closed.

 Small Business Leadership Programme and Peer Networks